adamayoung/ionos-developer-cli/README.md

 ### [Swift Package Manager](https://github.com/apple/swift-package-manager)

-Add the TMDb package as a dependency to your `Package.swift` file, and add it as a dependency to your target.
+Add the IONOSDeveloperCore package as a dependency to your `Package.swift` file, and add it as a dependency to your target.

 ```swift
 // swift-tools-version:5.6